johndoe31415/rigolrdout/README.md

   --comment comment     Add comment to output metadata.
   --include-hardcopy    Include a hardcopy (screenshot) of the oscilloscope
                         screen in the result.
+  --no-serial           Do not include device's serial number in the metadata.
   -o file, --output file
                         Specify output filename.
 Mandatory argument.
   -v, --verbose         Increase level of debugging verbosity.